hjerner-i-team/SSP/RPi/README.md

 A Raspberry Pi was chosen as a substitute

 ### Overview of complete setup
 All hardware is mounted inside a 3D printed container, powered by a 2.1A power bank also mounted inside.
 The Raspberry Pi, 1.44" TFT LCD dislay and AMG8833 IR-sensor are mounted in the interior of the box.
 The AMG8833 can capture infrared data through a slit in the box, and a slit is made for the display as well.
 An adjustable plate is attached to the bottom of the container.
 This plate is equipped with a button, used for registering the presence of the hand of the user.
+The distance between the sensor and pushbutton to optimaly cover the users hand was found by trial and error.
+The sensor data was visualized by running main_with_visualization.py and the distance adjusted accordingly.
+The disctance used in this demo was **15cm**.
 The display will inform the user of what state the system is currently in, and will iterate thorugh:
  - WAIT: The script is booting, loading necessary libraries and initializes the display, sensor and hardware interrupt for the pushbutton.
  - READY: The script is suspended and waiting for a hardware interrupt initiated by pressing down the pushbutton.